ACCESS-NRI/access-hive.org.au/docs/about/user_support/ask_on_forum.md

 After a discussion topic is posted on the forum, the ACCESS-NRI and community experts will respond with the relevant information by following a 5-step process, as below:

-:fontawesome-solid-magnifying-glass:{: class="twemoji icon-before-text nri-orange-color"} ACCESS-NRI monitors the topics tagged with `help` keyword on a regular basis.
+:fontawesome-solid-magnifying-glass:{: class="twemoji icon-before-text nri-orange-color"} ACCESS-NRI monitors the topics tagged with the `help` keyword on a regular basis.

 :fontawesome-solid-hourglass-start:{: class="twemoji icon-before-text nri-orange-color"} After a request is received, we will let you know within 1 working day if the request is `in scope`.